martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 (for TLS and DTLS versions less than 1.3) or EncryptedExtensions (for TLS 1.3).
 In TLS 1.3, the extension MUST NOT be included in a ServerHello.

-Endpoints MUST check that the `sess_id` parameter in the extension that they receive includes the `sess-id` value that they received in their peer's session description.
-Endpoints MUST also check that the `m_line` parameter matches their expectations.
-An endpoint that has receives a `sdp_session_id` extension that is not identical to the value that it expects MUST abort the connection with a fatal `handshake_failure` alert.
+Endpoints MUST check that the `dtls_id` parameter in the extension that they receive includes the `dtls-id` attribute value that they received in their peer's session description.
+Comparison can be performed with either the decoded ASCII string or the encoded octets.
+An endpoint that receives a `sdp_session_id` extension that is not identical to the value that it expects MUST abort the connection with a fatal `handshake_failure` alert.

 An endpoint that is communicating with a peer that does not support this extension will receive a ClientHello, ServerHello or EncryptedExtensions that